Quatercenetary/OOPsInCpp/README.md

 # OOPsInCpp
-C++ Program to display entered time in HH:MM:SS format and in seconds
+This program displays entered time in HH:MM:SS format and in seconds This is fifth task in C++ course from MyCaptain organisation